Colleges by Location

 Admissions

-According to the newest data, this institution uses standardized test scores for admission and it admitted 18,281 in 2022.
-University of New Hampshire has an official test-optional admission policy but considers standardized test scores for the applicants who choose to submit them.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.
+According to the most recent data, this institution uses standardized test scores for admission and it admitted 18,667 in 2025.
+University of New Hampshire has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the applicant.
+As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The average ACT score for all the admitted students in 2022 was 28 while the average GPA was 3.58.
-That means that you need a GPA that's above average in order to get into University of New Hampshire; the same goes for your ACT score.
+The ACT composite average score for all the accepted students in 2025 was 28 and the average GPA was 3.63.
+That means you'll most likely need an above-average GPA to get accepted as well as an above-average ACT score.

-The SAT Critical Reading average score was 608 for the newly enrolled students, while the average SAT Math score was 597.
+The new students had an average SAT Critical Reading score of 608 and an average SAT Math score of 597.

 Deadlines